Jungerman ladders and index 2 constructions for genus embeddings of dense regular graphs: Some good news again: families of index 2 current graphs

 \subsection{$K_{12s+8}-K_2$, non-orientable}

-The original proof of the Map Color Theorem for nonorientable surfaces~\cite[p.142]{Ringel-MapColor} tackled Case 8 with an elegant solution involving two crosscaps.
-However, the proof left open the possibility of an alternate route, where we start with a triangular embedding of $K_{12s+8}-K_2$ and fill in the missing edge with a single crosscap.
-Ringel~\cite{Ringel-K8} gave a proof that no such embedding exists for $s = 0$.
+The original proof of the Map Color Theorem for nonorientable surfaces using current graphs~\cite[p.142]{Ringel-MapColor} tackled the $n \equiv 8 \pmod{12}$ case with a simple family of current graphs and an elegant surgery operation involving two crosscaps.
+An alternate route starts with a triangular embedding of $K_{12s+8}-K_2$ and adds the missing edge with a single crosscap.
+Ringel~\cite{Ringel-K8} proved that no such embedding exists for $s = 0$.

-Korzhik~\cite{Korzhik-Case8} gave a complex index 2 construction for $s \geq 1$, which we simplify significantly using Jungerman ladders.
-Any triangular embedding of $K_{12s+8}-K_2$ is on a surface of odd Euler characteristic, so it must be nonorientable; hence, any current graph construction must make use of type 1 edges.
-Korzhik's approach to sidestepping this additional difficulty was to have a self-loop be the only edge of type 1, thereby confining where reverse behavior occurs in the face boundary walk.
-Outside of the self-loops, all face boundary walks, in particular inside the Jungerman ladders, are in normal behavior.
+Korzhik~\cite{Korzhik-Case8} gave a complex index 2 construction for $s \geq 1$, which we simplify using Jungerman ladders.
+Any triangular embedding of $K_{12s+8}-K_2$ is in a surface of odd Euler characteristic, so it must be nonorientable.
+Hence, any current graph construction must have twisted edges.
+Korzhik sidestepped this additional difficulty by using only one twisted edge, incident with the same vertex.
+Thus, the face boundaries can be oriented so that only the self-loop is unidirectional.
 Our constructions utilize this same trick, as seen in Figures~\ref{fig-c8-even} and \ref{fig-c8-odd}.
+We note that $3s+1$ (the current on the self-loop and the excess of the vortices in Figure \ref{fig-c8-odd}) is even when $s$ is odd.

-While these triangular embeddings are not the easiest path to determining the nonorientable genus of $K_{12s+8}$, they are minimum triangulations (in the sense of Jungerman and Ringel~\cite{JungermanRingel-Minimal}) for the surfaces they embed in.
+While these triangular embeddings are not the easiest path to determining the nonorientable genus of $K_{12s+8}$, they are minimal triangulations (see Jungerman and Ringel~\cite{JungermanRingel-Minimal}) of the surfaces they embed in.

-Jungerman~\cite{Jungerman-KnK2} gave the first complete index 2 solution for Case 2 of the Map Color Theorem using his namesake ladders.
-We give an alternate solution (Figures~\ref{fig-c2-odd} and~\ref{fig-c2-even}) simpler than those of Jungerman, Ringel, and Youngs~\cite{Jungerman-KnK2, RingelYoungs-German}.
+Jungerman~\cite{Jungerman-KnK2} gave the first complete index 2 solution for the $n \equiv 2 \pmod{12}$ case of the Map Color Theorem using his namesake ladders.
+Two simpler families, as seen in Figures \ref{fig-c2-odd} and \ref{fig-c2-even}, can be drawn without crossings.
+Despite discovering the current graphs in Figure \ref{fig-c2-odd}, Jungerman did not publish it, perhaps in favor of a more unified solution.

+We generalize the current graph in Figure \ref{fig-k13} to all balanced split-complete graphs of the form $B_{12s+1}$ for all $s \geq 1$ using the two families in Figures \ref{fig-sc1-even} and \ref{fig-sc1-odd}.
+As a side note, the resulting minimum genus embeddings of $K_{12s+1}$ form an alternate proof of part of the main result of Sun~\cite{Sun-FaceDist}, since they each have one nontriangular face.
+Unlike the previous constructions, the increment in the rungs of the Jungerman ladders is 1 to accommodate for the vortex of type (T2): the order 3 element $4s \in \mathbb{Z}_{12s}$ would normally be inside of the Jungerman ladder if the step size were 3.